SEEKCommons/seekcommons-org-website/network-members.md

 **Daniela Soleri** serves as a lecturer and researcher at UC Santa Barbara.
 Her research focuses on understanding local knowledge, practices, and outcomes in the management and use of crop plant diversity, particularly concerning climate change and environmental and social changes.
 She emphasizes the importance of equitable partnerships between scientists and practitioners, rooted in respect and mutual understanding, to enhance agricultural systems and address global challenges.
 Daniela has worked with diverse communities and published books on food gardening and gardens in changing climates and societies.
 She is researching seed libraries and community seed management to support grassroots seed sharing through participatory or community science initiatives.

+### Stephanie Russo Carroll

+**Stephanie Russo Carroll** is Ahtna, a citizen of the Native Village of Kluti-Kaah in Alaska, and of Sicilian-descent.
+Based at the University of Arizona (UA), she is Associate Professor, Community, Environment and Policy Department at the Mel and Enid Zuckerman College of Public Health (MEZCOPH) and American Indian Studies Graduate Interdisciplinary Program, Associate Research Professor, Udall Center for Studies in Public Policy and its Native Nations Institute (NNI), and Director, Collaboratory for Indigenous Data Governance.

+Stephanie's research explores the links between Indigenous governance, data, the environment, and community wellness.
+Her interdisciplinary lab group,the Collaboratory for Indigenous Data Governance Research, develops research, policy, and practice innovations for Indigenous data sovereignty.
+Indigenous data sovereignty draws on the UN Declaration on the Rights of Indigenous Peoples that reaffirms the rights of Indigenous nations to control data about their peoples, lands, and resources.

 ### Yunus Doğan Telliel

 **Yunus Doğan Telliel** is a cultural anthropologist at Worcester Polytechnic Institute.
 With a strong interest in transdisciplinary research inquiries, his work focuses on the design of human-computer interactions.
 He traces alternative and critical design imaginaries in AI and robotics research, and he is an advocate of public interest robotics in environmental science and governance.
 At Worcester Polytechnic Institute, he has been collaborating with engineering faculty and graduate students on his educational experiments that seek to incorporate qualitative research methods and community-based science into STEM education.

 ### Vincenzo Tozzi